evhub/coconut/DOCS.md

 ### Lambdas

-Python's `lambda` statements are removed in Coconut in favor of a simple, Coffee-style `->` operator.
+Coconut provides an alternative to Python's `lambda` statements in favor of a simple, Coffee-style `->` operator.
 The operator has the same precedence as the old statement.

 ##### Python Docs